-If you are aware of worthy content published elsewhere, whether you wrote it or not, please let us know about it.
-Similarly, if there is a subject related to military mail and postal history that you feel is deserving of coverage, please share that with us.
+If you are aware of worthy content published elsewhere, whether you wrote it or not, please let me know about it.
+Similarly, if there is a subject related to military mail and postal history that you feel is deserving of coverage, please share that with me.

-Finally, keep in mind that while your editors may occasionally write for the
+Finally, keep in mind that while your editor may occasionally write for the

-Bulletin, we are primarily editors, not authors.
-We will do all we can to produce a quality journal, but members must provide content for the
+Bulletin, his job is primarily as an editor, not an author.
+He will do all he can to produce a quality journal, but members must provide content for the

 MPHS Bulletin to continue to be sustainable.

 What you produce can be long as a question or answer.
 It can be straight postal history (rates, routes, cancellations and postal markings) or military history presented through postal material.
-But if you do not provide it, we cannot edit it.
-Please pitch in so that we can do our best work for you:
+But if you do not provide it, our Editor cannot edit it.
+Please pitch in so that Dann can do his best work for you:

-At this time, please direct all material primarily to:
+At this time, please direct all material to: